rapiddweller/rapiddweller-benerator-ce/doc/benerator_goals_features.md

 The core goals of Benerator are

 - Generation of data that satisfies complex data validity requirements
+- Anonymization of production data for showcases and serious performance testing projects
-- Efficient generation of large data volumes
+- Efficient generation of large data volumes, scaling up to companies with billions of customers and Big Data projects
 - Early applicability in projects
 - Little maintenance effort with ongoing implementation through configuration by exception
 - Wide and easy customizability